-Court order hasn't stopped COVID-19 spread at Cook County jail; attorneys want drastic action
+Court order hasn't stopped COVID-19 spread at Cook County Jail; attorneys want drastic action

 Among the possible actions being suggested by civil rights attorneys: convening a three-judge panel to hear evidence and chart a way forward.

+Sheriff Tom Dart, who supervises jail operations and is named in the federal lawsuit, vigorously disputes that his office has underperformed at the facility.
+Both sides are to appear by teleconference for a court hearing on Wednesday afternoon in front of U.S. District Judge Matthew Kennelly.

+"Plaintiffs' newest filing again demonstrates a complete lack of understanding, or willful ignorance, of the complexities of running jail, and the most basic limitations that govern the Sheriff's actions," according to an emailed statement to the I-Team from the sheriff's office.

-They say that if social distancing and other aspects of the order can't be executed, that the jail be "ordered to reduce the population of the jail until such distancing is possible."
-Civil rights attorneys are asking for a federal court hearing with witnesses to establish the need for more drastic action at the jail.
+In the new filing, civil rights attorneys say that if social distancing and other aspects of the order can't be executed, that the jail be "ordered to reduce the population of the jail until such distancing is possible."
+They say there may be a need for more drastic action at the jail.
 "The Sheriff must immediately be ordered to take all possible steps to implement medically required social distancing because it is the only way to prevent a severe risk of harm."

+"The Sheriff's Office does not have the authority to release people," stated a spokesman on Wednesday afternoon.
+"We are maximizing space for social distancing as much as possible, however there are only so many beds to house the people that are remanded to our custody."

 According to the filing, "Detainees continue to reside in dorms, sleeping in close proximity to others, and in cells with two people.
 Detainees also continue to share common areas, sinks, showers, toilets and eating areas."